Victor Roache

-Almon Victor Roache (born September 17, 1991) is an American professional baseball outfielder who is currently a free agent.
+Almon Victor Roache (born September 17, 1991) is an American former professional baseball outfielder.
+He was selected in the 1st round, 28th overall, by the Milwaukee Brewers in the 2012 Major League Baseball draft, but never played in the majors after 6 seasons in Minor League Baseball.

 Early life and career

 Roache was born in Ypsilanti, Michigan.
 He participated in Reviving Baseball in Inner Cities and attended Lincoln High School in Ypsilanti.
 He was drafted in the 25th round of the 2009 MLB Draft by the Detroit Tigers but did not sign and chose to play for the Georgia Southern Eagles baseball team.

 During the 2011 season, Roache hit 30 home runs, up from 8 home runs the previous season.
 It was the largest jump in NCAA baseball and against a trend of declining power production due to the introduction of new baseball bats in NCAA baseball.
 He was named to the first team of Baseball America's College All-America Team.
 After the 2011 season, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League, was named a league all-star, and received the league's Outstanding Pro Prospect award.
 In December 2011, Roache was named a preseason All-America First Team by the Baseball Writers' Association of America.

 On February 25, 2012, Roache broke his left wrist making a diving play in right field and missed the remainder of the 2012 season.
 Prior to fracturing his wrist, Roache was hitting .412 with 5 RBI and two home runs.